Doctor of Medicine

 2. Written feedback concerning individual performance will be provided to each student.

-3. Students not meeting the acceptable level of performance will receive guided learning to overcome areas of low performance during one or more of the fourth year required clinical rotations.
+3. Students not meeting the acceptable level of performance will receive guided learning to overcome areas of low performance during one or more of the fourth-year required clinical rotations.
 A modified version of the exam will be given after the completion of the guided learning experience.

 4. Satisfactory completion of this additional guided learning fulfills the requirement to pass this examination.